 The investigation found that Black defendants were nearly twice as likely as white defendants to be incorrectly flagged as high risk for future offenses when they did not actually reoffend, while white defendants were more likely to be incorrectly labeled low risk when they did subsequently reoffend.
 Northpointe responded that the COMPAS score was equally accurate for Black and white defendants when accuracy was measured as the percentage of those labeled high-risk who actually reoffended.
 Both statistical claims were correct.

-This apparent paradox -- a system can simultaneously satisfy some measures of fairness while violating others -- was formalized by researchers Jon Kleinberg, Sendhil Mullainathan, and Manish Raghavan in a 2016 paper demonstrating that several intuitive measures of algorithmic fairness are mathematically incompatible when, as is typical in practice, the outcome rates differ between demographic groups.
+This apparent paradox — a system can simultaneously satisfy some measures of fairness while violating others — was formalized by researchers Jon Kleinberg, Sendhil Mullainathan, and Manish Raghavan in a 2016 paper demonstrating that several intuitive measures of algorithmic fairness are mathematically incompatible when, as is typical in practice, the outcome rates differ between demographic groups.
 This result does not make the problem insoluble, but it means that fairness cannot be achieved simply by adding a fairness constraint to the optimization objective; fundamental choices about whose fairness to prioritize must be made, and those choices are irreducibly political and ethical.

 Joy Buolamwini and Timnit Gebru

 Joy Buolamwini, while studying at the MIT Media Lab, noticed that facial recognition systems from major commercial providers performed significantly worse on her face than on the faces of her lighter-skinned colleagues.
-This observation led to a systematic study, published with Timnit Gebru in 2018 as 'Gender Shades,' evaluating commercial facial recognition systems from IBM, Microsoft, and Face++'s accuracy across intersectional categories of gender and skin type.
+This observation led to a systematic study, published with Timnit Gebru in 2018 as "Gender Shades," evaluating commercial facial recognition systems from IBM, Microsoft, and Face++'s accuracy across intersectional categories of gender and skin type.

 The results were striking: error rates for classifying the gender of darker-skinned women were up to 34 percentage points higher than for lighter-skinned men.
 The worst-performing system made errors on more than one in three darker-skinned women while correctly classifying more than 99 percent of lighter-skinned men.
-All three companies subsequently improved their systems, but the study demonstrated that training datasets that do not adequately represent all demographic groups will produce systems that work poorly for underrepresented groups -- and that the problem had gone unnoticed until someone from an affected group looked for it.
+All three companies subsequently improved their systems, but the study demonstrated that training datasets that do not adequately represent all demographic groups produce systems that work poorly for underrepresented groups — and that the problem had gone unnoticed until someone from an affected group looked for it.

 Surveillance Capitalism